 Obvious answer.
 Most people are not prepared for home invasions and are caught off guard.
 Your pistol is a piece of emergency equipment and it is useless if you cannot access it quickly in an emergency.
 I routinely read of people trying to access their firearm during a home invasion—many successfully, many not.
 It is impractical to carry a PCC with you at all time while in the house or most other places for that matter.
 However, you can carry a small pistol or revolver in a proper pocket holster without much inconvenience and the time required to access your pistol is significantly reduced.

 Would be home invaders can kick open most residential doors in a few seconds.
-Reinforcing your doors helps buy you time if that is within your means.
+Reinforcing your doors helps buy you time if that option is available and within your means.
 The Armor Concepts door armor and similar products are relatively inexpensive, simple to install, and make kicking a door much harder.

 If you enjoy reading these you can subscribe via the button on the top right.
 Your information will not be sold and you will only receive an e-mail alert when I post articles.